nakuljain2011/Web-Server-using-Java/README.md

 ### 1. Compile the Java Files

 # Navigate to the respective folder
-cd src/singlethread        # or src/multithread
+cd Singlethread        # or Multithread

 # Compile both client and server
 javac Client.java